metacpan/metacpan-cpan-extracted/distros/U/Udev-FFI/README.md

 [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) (Write Perl bindings to non-Perl libraries without C or XS)

 [FFI::CheckLib](https://metacpan.org/pod/FFI::CheckLib) (Check that a library is available for FFI)

+# BUGS AND LIMITATIONS

+Udev::FFI supports libudev 175 or newer.
+Older versions may work too, but it was not tested.

+Please report any bugs through the web interface at [https://github.com/Ilya33/udev-ffi/issues](https://github.com/Ilya33/udev-ffi/issues) or via email to the author.
+Patches are always welcome.

 # AUTHOR